How to Buy the Perfect Engagement Ring

 If you are buying an antique engagement ring, there’s no need to feel overwhelmed by the different eras and styles.
 It’s nice to know the context of the ring, but our suggestion is simply to go with your gut and look for something you know she will love.

 If you or your partner is interested in particular moments in time or design movements, then of course this may influence your choice.
 Certain eras, such as Art Deco, with its geometric shapes, are easy to recognise and popular.
-You can read about each era here and search for rings by period in time.
+You can read a little bit about each era here and search for rings by period in time.

 Find a trusted dealer